Decreasing your Satchel Paige Age:

 Here are some facts:

-In 2008 at age 61, after tough training I ran 200 meters in 31 seconds, and felt fast.
+In 2008 at age 61, after months of training I ran 200 meters in 31 seconds, and felt fast.
 But was it fast?
 Yes, very fast for 61.
 No, compared with me at 25 when with no training (zero) I ran 400 meters in 59 seconds, with split-times that maybe were 28s and 31s, with the second 200m (in 31 seconds) similar to my “starting fresh, feeling fast” run at 61.
 At 27, I continued running fast after 200m-in-28s.
 But at 61, I stopped after 200m-in-31s because I was exhausted, just wanted to pant and rest, to not run any more.
 And a week later at 61, running 400m required 73 seconds (not 59s, despite a lot more preparation than my “no training” run at 25) because my body was much older, thus was much slower than at 25, with less endurance.
 These observed facts (of slower running times) show the slowdown that happens for every person, including me, as we grow older.

 Or... in my late 20s, I could have run a 5-minute mile — and almost did, running 5:04 on a primitive cinder track, wearing lightweight vibram-soled “hiking boots” — with very little training.
 But at 61, running a mile in 6:57 (on a modern rubberized track, with running shoes) required much more training. { Looking back on my 5:04, I'm wondering why I didn't “try it again” after a little more training.}